-If you'd like to become more engaged, ACRL Vice-President/President-Elect Karen Munro invites you to volunteer to serve on a 2019-20 division or section committee:
+If you'd like to become more engaged, ACRL Vice-President/President-Elect Jon E. Cawthorne invites you to volunteer to serve on a 2020-21 division or section committee.

-Thank you for volunteering to contribute your time and expertise to ACRL.
-We rely on the time, energy, and talent of our member volunteers to carry out the work of the association.
-In the interests of creating an appointment process that is as transparent as possible, I will issue a statement informing the membership of the number of opportunities and volunteers, the number of appointments of first-time members, and other relevant information, after the appointments process is complete.
-Thank you.-Karen Munro, ACRL vice-president/president-elect
+Thank you for volunteering to contribute your time and expertise to ACRL!
+Our association relies on the time, energy, and talent of our member volunteers to carry out the work of the association.
+In the interests of creating an appointment process that is as transparent as possible, I will issue a statement informing the membership of the number of opportunities and volunteers, and other relevant information, after the appointments process is complete.
+Thank you.-Jon E. Cawthorne, ACRL vice-president/president-elect